 Sacred Seals in Elden Ring act as catalysts through which Incantations can actually be cast by the player.
 There are only a handful of them in the entire game, and some within that group further serve to boost specific types of spells.

-- Erdtree Seal: The Erdtree Seal does not boost any particular class of Incantations, but it is still one of the best in the game.
+• Erdtree Seal: The Erdtree Seal does not boost any particular class of Incantations, but it is still one of the best in the game.
 It reaches S rank with the Faith stat at +5, which is earlier than any other Seal.

 Incantations

 However, the good news is that both of these Incantations are incredibly effective at what they do.
-So since the goal is to poison foes as quickly as possible, that is easily accomplished with these in your loadout.
+So, since the goal is to poison foes as quickly as possible, that is easily accomplished with these in your loadout.

 Poison Armament

 This Incantation serves to apply a Poison buff to your weapons, allowing you to build the meter with each blow you land.
-This is the basis for any Poison Build, as it allows you to essentially buff any weapon that you choose as long as it does not have special skills that cannot be overwritten.
-So for example, this does not work on special armaments like the Sword of Night and Flame.
+This is the basis for any Poison Build, as it allows you to buff any weapon you choose as long as it does not have special skills that cannot be overwritten.
+So, for example, this does not work on special armaments like the Sword of Night and Flame.

 Poison Mist